arcturo/library/coffeescript/chapters/07_the_bad_parts.md

 ##Semicolons

 JavaScript does not enforce the use of semicolons in source code, so it's possible to omit them.
 However, behind the scenes the JavaScript compiler still needs them, so the parser automatically inserts them whenever it encounters a parse error due to a missing semicolon.
-In other words, it'll try to evaluate a statement without semicolons and, if that fails, try again using semicolons.
+In other words, it'll try to evaluate a statement without semicolons and, if that fails, tries again using semicolons.

 Unfortunately this is a tremendously bad idea, and can actually change the behavior of your code.
 Take the following example, seems valid JavaScript, right?